Timeloops: Automatic System Call Policy Learning for Containerized Microservices: System Call Policy Comparison Table

 \section{System Call Policy Comparison Table}

 As part of our evaluation of \timeloops, we generated policies for multiple programs, as described in Section \ref{sec:evaluation-policies}.
-In this appendix, we list all system calls contained in the generated policies produced by \timeloops and \verb$Sysfilter$ for our Nginx web application and the ComposePost microservice of the Social Network service benchmark.
-We additionally compare these policies to system calls observed when executing the programs in a container without any system call filtering, as well to the default Podman system call filter that runs.
-We additionally list the most recent Linux kernel CVE that we were able to identify that could be associated with the system call.
+In this section, we list all syscalls contained in the generated policies produced by \timeloops and \verb$sysfilter$ for our Nginx web application and the ComposePost microservice of the Social Network service benchmark.
+We additionally compare these policies to system calls observed when executing the programs in a container without any system call filtering, as well to the default Podman system call filter.
+We additionally list the most recent Linux kernel CVE that we were able to identify that could be associated with each system call.

 \rowcolors{2}{lightgray}{} \LTleft{-1cm}